summitgao/Hyperspectral_Classification_RMG/README.md

-The files are the MATLAB source code for the paper:
+A Matlab implementation for our paper:

 Feng Gao, Qun Wang, Junyu Dong, Qizhi Xu

 Spectral and spatial classification of hyperspectral image based on random multi-graphs

-Remote Sensing, 2018, 10(8), 1271
+*Remote Sensing*, 2018, 10(8), 1271

 The demo has not been well organized.
 Please contact me if you meet any problems.